james-mahfouz/predicode/README.md

 ### User Stories

-- As a new user, I want to be able to create an account on the website so that I can use the app source code checker feature.
-- As a registered user, I want to be able to login to the website so that I can access my account and use the app source code checker feature.
+User

 - As a user, I want to be able to input my app source code folder so that I can see if it will succeed and be able to improve it.
+- As a user, I want to be able to input my app source code folder so that I can see if it will be maintainable and be able to improve it.
+- As a user, I want to be able to edit my profile so that I can keep my information up-to-date and accurate.

+Admin

 - As an admin, I want to be able to display a list of all users with their app usage and feedback so that I can monitor the activity on the website.
 - As an admin, I want to be able to view the codes tried on the app so that I can identify any issues and make necessary improvements.
-- As a user, I want to be able to view the predicted rating of my app so that I can assess its potential success.
-- As a user, I want to be able to compare the predicted ratings of multiple versions of my app so that I can make informed decisions about which version to release.
-- As an admin, I want to be able to delete user accounts if necessary so that I can maintain the security and integrity of the website.
-- As an admin, I want to be able to export a report of all user activity on the website so that I can analyze usage patterns and make improvements to the website.

 <br><br>